Mission & History

 New life in our new home

+In 2003, the company renamed itself The Shakespeare Theatre of New Jersey, providing a more clarified identity.
 The first decade of the 21st century brought about a continual ascent for the company’s national and international profile, and a significant expansion of the education programs, both in terms of number and type of offerings, as well as geographical reach.
 Since its inception in 1997, Shakespeare LIVE!, the company’s flagship education project, has grown to be the mid-Atlantic region’s largest Shakespeare touring company for students.
 In 2012, the Theatre hit the half million mark — 500,000 students reached by that program alone over the course of its existence.
 There are now 12 different education programs offered for constituents of all ages.
 In 2008, the company was invited to Athens, Greece to conduct ShakeFest: Teacher Training Program — the Theatre’s first

 Now, in its 52nd year, The Shakespeare Theatre of New Jersey is one of the nation’s largest and most prestigious classic theatre companies.
 Boasting a consistent record of artistic excellence and a renowned company of approximately 300 staff and artists each season, the annual budget has grown to just under $4.0 million.
 It is the longest-running Shakespeare Theatre on the East Coast and the patron and donor bases have continued to grow even in the tough economic climate of the past few years.
 Each season, the company produces six or seven Main Stage shows and one long-running Outdoor Stage production.
 An additional summer touring company, the Next Stage Ensemble, brings abridged classics to adult audiences in hospitals, hospices, retirement homes as well as bookstores, museums and other performing arts venues.
 The company’s Summer Professional Training Program is one of the best training grounds anywhere for young, aspiring theatre artists.
 Last but not least, kudos and awards continue to accumulate and the Theatre’s reputation is impeccable.
 Productions are proclaimed “world-class” by a large body of sophisticated theatre-goers and are often touted as better (and far less expensive) than most fare offered on Broadway.
 The Theatre has a commitment not only to the popular classic canon but to the presentation of rarely-produced classics and has received much commendation for bringing these unusual “gifts” to audiences.
 In addition, the company is dedicated to producing new work that is inspired by or derivative of classic literary sources, and has brought a number of American and World premieres to life for its patrons.